ForsythInstitute/MyMouthMyNose.org/README.md

+# MyMouth MyNose Project for Forsyth Institute
+# Contact Kevin Baringer for more info
+#

 # Composer template for Drupal projects on Aegir & DevShop.

 This project template provides a starter kit for managing your site